syncfusion/blazor-docs/src/inplace-editor/in-place-editor/native-event.md

----
-title: "Blazor In-place Editor | List of native events"
-component: "In-place Editor"
-description: "This section demonstrates the native events supported by Blazor In-place Editor and how to initialize them in Blazor client-side application."
----

 # Overview

 You can define the native event using on `<event>` attribute in component.
 The value of attribute is treated as an event handler.
 The event specific data will be available in event arguments.